libremfg/rhize-docs/content/use-cases/genealogy.md

 To use Rhize for genealogy, first identify the material lots that you want to identify.
 How you identify these depends on your processes and material flows.
-But the following guidelines generally are true:
+The following guidelines generally are true:
 - The lot must be uniquely identifiable.
 - The level of granularity of the lots is realistic for your current processes.

-For example, in small baking operation, lots might come from the following areas:
+For example, in a small baking operation, lots might come from the following areas:
 - The serial numbers of ingredients from suppliers
 - The batches of baked pastries
 - The wrappers consumed by the packing process